elastic/elastic-agent/docs/agent-policy.md

 A __component__ is an executable that Agent runs or monitors.
 That component is divided into __units__ corresponding to its functional behavior.
 For example, Filebeat is a component, but Filebeat may be run with multiple `filestream` inputs, and each of those is a unit with its own configuration.

 Components run by Agent have one or more input units describing the data they collect, and one output unit describing where the data goes.
+For more on these distinctions see the Agent architecture's [compute model](architecture.md#compute-model).

 ## Example: policies mapped to running processes